-How to Apply for a Student Loan (Federal Direct Loan)
+How to request your Student Loan (Federal Direct Loan) amount:

 - Apply for financial aid (FAFSA) online at http://www.fafsa.ed.gov/.

-- Submit requested forms (loan application will not be processed until your FAFSA file is complete and verified in our office)
+- Submit all forms requested by Roane State (loans will not be processed until your FAFSA file is complete and verified in our office).

-- Enroll in a minimum of 6 hours
+- Enroll in and attend a minimum of 6 hours.

 - Check your RaiderNet email for instructions as to when to complete Entrance Counseling and electronically sign MPN (if required).